bensu/cache_buster/README.md

 ```
 cache_buster clean package.json
 ```

+### Runtime

+You don't need `cache_buster` at runtime, only the files it created.
+I'm adding examples so that you can use it from your favorite programming language.

 The code that runs your web server and creates your HTML pages now needs to know the names of the fingerprinted files.
 That is why `cache_buster` makes a _manifest file_.
 The JSON manifest file maps the original file names to the fingerprinted ones: